 Short of unreliable read receipts and using special software to track web bugs (which is also not 100% reliable), what can you do to know if someone has read your email message?

 Generally, if you send a message to someone and they are free to use their own system/program to open that message.
 However, without access to their systems, you can never be sure if it has been read.
 The only way to be sure is to control the recipient’s access to the message content so you can detect if and when it is opened.

 One good example of a system that permits guaranteed read receipts is LuxSci’s SecureLine Escrow system.
 With our end-to-end email encryption system:

 - The LuxSci user sends an email to anyone.

 - The user chooses for a “Read Receipt” to be sent.

 - The message goes over SecureLine Escrow (instead of SMTP TLS or some other mechanism).

 - The recipient gets an email notification of the waiting secure email message.
-This notice does not contain your message content.
+This notice does not contain the message content.

-- The recipient clicks on a link in that notice and logs into the “Escrow Portal” where your secure message is waiting.
+- The recipient clicks on a link and logs into the “Escrow Portal,” where the secure message is waiting.

 - The message is opened and shown to the recipient.

-- The Escrow system sees your Read Receipt request and automatically sends you back an emailed confirmation that the message has been read.
-This is also tracked in the database, so you can view in online reports who has read your messages and when.
+- The Escrow system sees the Read Receipt request and automatically sends you back an emailed confirmation that the message has been read.
+This is also tracked in the database so that you can view the logs in online reports.

 SecureLine Escrow ensures that your message is sent securely, that you can get a reliable read receipt, and that you can go back and analyze reports of sent messages and see what happened to them.

-Other closed email systems, where the access to the message content is controlled by the system itself, may have similar reliable receipt and tracking mechanisms.
+Other closed email systems, where the system controls the access to the message content, may have similar reliable receipt and tracking mechanisms.